WeVidyaNow/news/about/index.md

 Including a number to run silly things such as:

-* an imageboard (with WebM support, along with sound and a higher limit than what 4chan allows)
+* <span class="strike">an imageboard (with WebM support, along with sound and a higher limit than what 4chan allows)</span>
+* in the future a simple streaming site making use of nginx + RTMP plugin for our own unfiltered streaming of content.
+* MumbleBux (TM) coming soon...
 * a rankings board (a homage to Raidcall's crowns)
 * <span class="strike">a wiki (then for BF3, now for whatever, <span class="spoiler">might kill it, not sure yet</span>)</span>
 * a private mail server (see [mail](/mail))